Campaign settings – Dialer settings

 You also need to consider how long a private redial should remain “private”.
 What if an agent is out sick or leaves the company?
 Here, you can easily set a time after which private redials are automatically released to all agents.
 There is also a method for releasing leads manually.
 More about this option here.

 In the screenshot below, I have set open leads to expire after 90 days and leads with a private redial after 120 days because I want to allow my agents some extra time to close leads where a dialogues has been established.
 Since relationship to the lead is important in fund raising, I have decided not to release private redials at all.
-This is done by setting all values in this section to “0”
+This is done by setting all values in this section to “0”.
+If the relationship is less important, you could set some time is these boxes.
+When the lead is released, the status will change to Common redial and the lead ownership will return to the original lead owner.

 The last step in this section of the Campaign settings is “Other settings”.
 At the time this article was written, there are 2 settings in this section: